SwedbankPay/developer.swedbankpay.com/_includes/use-case-subscriptions.md

 ## Supported Payment Instruments

 Looking to get started with subscription services?
-They are supported through Cards and Trustly (bank payments).
+They are currently supported in Digital Payments using these instruments:

+*   Card payments
+*   Trustly payments

 ## Step 1: Create a Payment Order

-To initiate subscription services, create a Payment Order with Swedbank Pay.
+To initiate subscription services, create a payment order with Swedbank Pay.
-This can be done by making an initial purchase, storing user details along with the transaction, or performing a "Verify" operation for account verification.
+This can be done by making an initial purchase, storing user details along with the transaction, or performing a `Verify` operation for account verification.
-"Verify" is a zero-sum operation used solely for registering details for future use.
+`Verify` is a zero-sum operation used solely for registering details for future use.

 ## Step 2: Choose Subscription Model and Token